 Bedrock composed of minerals that do not dissolve easily is resistant to weathering.
 In contrast, bedrock composed of minerals that DO dissolve easily and less resistant to weathering.
 Basalt, composed of mainly mafic minerals, does not dissolve easily; it resists weathering.
 Limestone, composed of calcium carbonate which dissolves quite easily, weathers relatively easily.

 Bedrock that faces north or east receives less heating/cooling effects from the sun, a key factor in weathering.
 Thus, in the Northern Hemisphere (including Canada) north- and east-facing rocks weather more slowly than south- or west-facing rocks.
 South- or west-facing rocks weather more quickly.
 Similarly, on most North American houses, shingles on the north and east sides last longer than shingles on south and west facing sides of the roof.
 Check it out on a home with older shingles!

 Note that physical weathering (see section D below) is most important in relatively moist cool climates.
 Note that chemical weathering (see Section E below) is most important in moist, warm climates.

 Plant roots grow in cracks in rocks.
 As they grow, they expand, slowly fracturing the rock; this is called root wedging.
 Plants also produce acids which gradually dissolve rock.
 Although this is not a direct effect of weather, it is included under the general heading of weathering.

 D. Physical Weathering Processes

-Physical weathering happens when rock is broken up by physical processes.
+Physical weathering, also called mechanical weathering, happens when rock is broken up by physical processes.
 The disintegration of rocks occurs by processes that do NOT involve chemical change.
 NO chemical action is involved.
 There are several physical processes that cause weathering:

 Heat weathers rock material directly and indirectly.
 Temperature changes, for instance from day to night or when rock is exposed to fire, cause stress in rocks as they expand (when hot) and contract (when cold).
-Rocks heat quickly and cool quickly, so in regions with large diurnal (day-night) temperature changes (e.g. deserts, up to 100 degree day/night difference), rocks must expand/contract rapidly.
+Rocks heat quickly and cool quickly, so in regions with large diurnal (day-night) temperature changes (e.g. deserts, up to 100 degree day/night difference), rocks expand/contract rapidly.
 These stresses may cause fractures.
 Over time, particles or layers of rock break off.
 This is most important right at the upper surface of a rock.
 The process by which surface layers “flake off” as a result of this thermal weathering is referred to as exfoliation.
 This is often important in desert regions with large day/night temperature variations.

 Rock that has joints (cracks) in it, can allow water to penetrate.
 As this water in the joints thaws and freezes, the rock is gradually weakened.
-When the water freezes in the joint, it expands.
+When the water freezes in the joint, it expands by 9%.
 This often causes rock to fracture and break.
 This is an important process in alpine and arctic environments where water may thaw during the day and then freeze at night.
 This is believed to have been and influential trigger in the Frank Slide disaster.